AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Experiments

 \subsubsection{Single System Generalisation Test.}

-A key consideration in developing open-world detection models is understanding the shared characteristics between different synthesis models and how training audio from one model generalises to others.
+Understanding shared characteristics across synthesis models and their impact on cross-system generalisation is important for developing open-world DFAD models.
 The balanced and consistent structure of AUDETER facilitates this exploration.

-We train multiple XLR+R+A models using real audio from the Common Voice validation partition and synthetic audio generated by a single speech synthesis system with matching scripts.
-Specifically, we use deepfake samples from 5 TTS models (Fish-Speech, F5-TTS, SparkTTS, VITS, XTTS) and 5 vocoders (BigVGAN, UnivNet, MelGAN, HiFi-GAN, Vocos) and repeat the training process 10 times.
-Following the evaluation protocol in Sec. \ref{sec:eval_protocol}, we then evaluate the performance on different test sets.
-Due to space limitations, we report the average performance on the TTS and Vocoder Collection across three different test domains in Table \ref{tab:single_sys}.
-Please refer to Tables \ref{tab:apd24}--\ref{tab:apd35} for the complete results.
+We train multiple XLR+R+A models using real audio from the CS subset and synthetic audio generated by a single speech synthesis system with matched scripts.
+Specifically, we consider five TTS models (Fish-Speech, F5-TTS, SparkTTS, VITS, XTTS) and five vocoders (BigVGAN, UnivNet, MelGAN, HiFi-GAN, Vocos), repeating the training process ten times for each system.
+Evaluation follows the protocol in Sec.\ref{sec:eval_protocol}.
+Due to space constraints, Table~\ref{tab:single_sys} reports average performance across the TTS and Vocoder collections over three test domains, with full results provided in Tables~\ref{tab:apd24}–\ref{tab:apd35}.

-\textbf{Generalisation on Matched Synthetic Audio and Identical Human Speech.} The results under the CV Val column show the average performance of models trained using single systems for each collection, where scripts and real audio are identical to training, evaluating the impact of synthetic patterns alone.
-Generalisation ability varies significantly across speech models.
-For instance, SparkTTS and Fish-Speech showing stronger generalisation among TTS systems.
-We observe that TTS systems and vocoders struggle to generalise to each other, with performance generally better within the same collection of models.
-Additionally, generalisation is more difficult for vocoders.
-These findings demonstrate the importance of including samples from both system types and diverse training systems for robust model training.
+\textbf{Generalisation on Matched Synthetic Audio and Identical Human Speech.} The results in the CS Val column reflect average performance of models trained on single systems within each collection, where scripts and real audio match the training data, isolating the effect of synthetic patterns.
+Generalisation varies markedly across speech models, with SparkTTS and Fish-Speech exhibiting stronger transfer among TTS systems.
+Cross-collection generalisation between TTS systems and vocoders remains limited, with models performing better within the same collection, and vocoders generally exhibiting weaker generalisation.
+These results highlight the importance of including both system types and diverse synthesis models for robust detector training.

-\textbf{Generalisation with Different Textual Content.} We repeat the evaluation process on the Common Voice test partition, where textual information no longer matches but the same style of human voice is maintained.
-The results under the CV Test column shows marginally lower but comparable results compared to matched textual information, indicating that text content does not significantly affect generalisation.
+\textbf{Generalisation with Different Textual Content.} We repeat the evaluation on the CS test partition, where textual content differs from training while the same speaker style is preserved.
+Results in the CS Test column are slightly lower but comparable to those with matched text, indicating that textual content has limited impact on generalisation.